 Looking for Property Information?
 Start Here

 A reporting tool designed to provide useful information about a parcel's location, jurisdiction, General Plan designation, Zoning, and other data of interest.
-We Also have an Interactive Property Profile, which combines our traditional Property Profile app with an Interactive Map.

 The Planning Office is an Office of the Department of Planning and Development.
 Our primary function is to plan and regulate land use and development within the unincorporated portions of Santa Clara County.